Ziauddin University

 ○ Tier 2 – 3: Data collection and serial sampling depending on resources

-The following studies utilize CCP
+The following studies utilise CCP:

-progression, and outcomes of patients with severe dengue in intensive care units (ICUs) across
+progression, and outcomes of patients with severe dengue in intensive care units (ICUs) across Pakistan.
+The project leverages ISARIC-WHO Clinical Characterisation Partnership (CCP) framework, which is designed to capture globally harmonised data on dengue and is publicly accessible through;

 https://isaric.org/research/dengue/dengue-clinical-characterisation-protocol/